TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc.rst

     Security aspects are considered automatically by the HTML sanitizer, unless :typoscript:`htmlSanitize` is disabled explicitly.

-    If a tag is found in :typoscript:`allowTags`, :ref:`parsefunc-denyTags` is ignored!
+    If a tag is found in :typoscript:`allowTags`, the corresponding tag in :ref:`parsefunc-denyTags` is ignored!

     ..  rubric:: Example